creativecreature/sturdyc/README.md

 }
 ```

-The main difference from the previous example, is that we're using the
+The main difference from the previous example is that we're using the
 `PermutatedBatchKeyFn` function.
 Internally, the cache uses reflection to
 extract the names and values of every exported field, and uses them to build
 the cache keys.

-To illustrate, we can write a small program:
+To demonstrate this, we can write another small program:

 ```go
 func main() {